Realism Research Philosophy

 • digital transformation research

-• AI and technology adoption research
+• AI adoption studies

 Still not sure if realism research philosophy is the right choice for your dissertation?